crypto-crawler/crypto-bars/README.md

 # crypto-bars

-Crawl data from cryptocurrency exchanges and make bars in realtime.
+Crawl data from cryptocurrency exchanges and build bars in realtime.

 Bars implemented: